galesburgchorus/galesburgchorus.github.io/season.md

-## **Fall Concert 2016**
+## **Guest Concert 2017**
-7:30 pm, Saturday, December 10
+7:30 pm, Saturday, April 1
 at The First Lutheran Church.
-The Fall Concert will be under the direction of Mr. Ben Luedcke.
+The Chamber Singers of the University of Illinois under the direction of choral conductor Andrew McGill will perform.
-The program is "Love Stories," and will feature the Brahms' Liebeslieder-Walzer Op.
-52 and Daniel Pinkham's Wedding Cantata.
+The group presents a wide range of works from across the entire range of choral literature.

 ## Spring Concert 2017
 7:30 pm, Saturday, May 6, 2017 the Brahms Requiem will be performed at the Central Congregational Church.
+This exciting performance will feature a combination of three choral groups, including the Galesburg Community Choir, the Knox College Choir, and the Monmouth College Chorale, under the direction of guest conductor Dr. Laura Lane.